Events

 On the Open House Day, visitors are invited to explore the historic Künstlerhaus Lukas and discover the work of current fellows through exhibitions, readings, screenings, concerts, and conversations.

-Sunday, October 26, 2025, 3–6 pm
+Sunday, November 30, 3–6 pm

 Profile